 Indira Chima – Counsellor

-I work with adults and young people (over 16) and I’m also trained to work with couples.
+I work with adults and young people (over 16).
 My counselling experience is diverse and includes:-

 - Relationship Difficulties